HewlettPackard/oneview-redfish-toolkit/README.md

   * redfish.conf
   * logging.conf
   * redfish.log
-  * redfish_performance.log
-  * redfish_ov_data.log
   * certs/

-The `redfish.conf` and `logging.conf` are used for toolkit customization, but generally, don't need to be modified.
+The `redfish.conf` and `logging.conf` are used  to customize the service, but generally, don't need to be modified.
 The `certs` directory is used to place the retrieved OneView certificates when the Event Service is enabled.

 You can customize the configuration files created under the user directory, or if you want to use your own custom configuration files you can pass them as arguments.
-If no arguments are passed the application will use the ones on user directory:
+If no arguments are passed, the application will use the ones on user directory:

 ```bash
 $ oneview-redfish-toolkit --config redfish.conf --log-config logging.conf
 ```

 # Additional information about the toolkit